qbnetworks/.github/profile/README.md

 Our domains are hosted in the [DalNet](https://www.dal.net.tr/) data center.

-[Masscollabs Source Forge](https://source.masscollabs.xyz/) is located on AWS(Amazon Web Services) in Ireland Country
+[Masscollabs Services Source Forge](https://source.masscollabs.xyz/) is located on AWS(Amazon Web Services) in Ireland Country

 ## License